team-dev-docs/devdocsprod-dev-docs/docs/Quickstart.md

 * A GitHub account is required for authenticating with Docs.dev

 * A documentation repo in GitHub.
-If you do not have one, go here [LINK DOC] and follow the guide to set up a new docs repo using our open source Docusaurus template
+If you do not have one, go [here](/docs/editor/connect-the-starter-template-to-the-ai-editor) and follow the guide to set up a new docs repo using our open source Docusaurus template

 ## Create account